 Indian Royal Titles & Aristocratic Ranks

-To help you understand the hierarchy of Indian royal titles and noble ranks, here’s a guide to some of the most popular and enduring names and terms within the Indian aristocracy and its royal families.
+To help you understand the hierarchy of Indian royalty titles and noble ranks, here’s a guide to some of the most popular and enduring names and terms within the Indian nobility and its royal families.

 Padshah is one of the most esteemed royal titles within Indian and Persian culture.
 The origin of the word means ‘master king’ and the title was used through the centuries by a number of high-ranking monarchs to express their imperial power or elevated sovereignty.